Tutorial for KREG and pKREG

 Train the KREG model on energies only

 There are already tutorials on how to train the KREG model on energies only.
-But here we will still show the input file:
+But here we will still show the input file (data files can be found in KREG_tutorial subfolder):

 createMLmodel # Create a ML model